alphonse-lin/alphonse.github.io/devel/chem370/syllabus.md

 - Discretionary: 5%
 - Laboratory: 25%

 Your **lecture grade** will be calculated as the total points you earned divided by the total points available (x 100%).
 For exams, quizzes, and classwork, each question or assignment will specify the number of points available.
 For homework, all questions will be graded on the point system of: 0 (did not attempt), 1 (attempted but entirely incorrect), 2 (incorrect, but close), or 3 (perfect), unless otherwise specified.
+Lecture "attendance" will be determined by successful completion of the quizzes embedded in video lectures via Microsoft Forms.
+These video quizzes are worth 10 points each.
+Students will be awarded: 5 points for getting 1-33% of the questions correct; 7 points for 33-66% correct; 9 points for 66-99% correct; and 10 points for 100% correct.

 **Discretionary** points are determined at the end of the semester based on participation, effort, attendance, and overall respect for your peers/classmates, your instructor, and their time, both inside and outside the classroom.